Want to try Hailey Bieber's viral Erewhon smoothie? Here's how to whip it up at home

 4. Add to the blender two dates, a scoop of Free Soul Vegan Protein Blend and a teaspoon of sea moss gel, and blend.
 Then simply pour it into your cup and voila!

-Instead of the hyaluronic acid and the vanilla collagen from the original recipe, Free Soul recommends adding the brand's protein blend and a teaspoon of vanilla extract instead, as you’ll get plenty of benefits from the fruit and veg too.
+Instead of the hyaluronic acid and the vanilla collagen from the original recipe, Free Soul recommends adding a protein blend and a teaspoon of vanilla extract instead, as you’ll get plenty of benefits from the fruit and veg too.

 However, if you did want to get a result closer to Hailey's version, you could just swap out the protein blend and vanilla extract for the vanilla collagen creamer and hyaluronic acid liquid that the model uses.